+Subject: Effective Date: Revised Date:

-Subject: Written Directive System Effective Date: November 22, 2006 Revised Date: July 16, 2024 Title: Conduct Pages: Distribution: All Members Cross Reference: CALEA Reference Chapter 26 Chief of Police Approval Todd Pinion
+Written Directive System November 22, 2006 July 16, 2024

+Title: Pages: Distribution:

+Conduct 6 All Members

+Cross Reference: Chief of Police Approval

+CALEA Reference Chapter 26 Torry Mack

 Law enforcement effectiveness depends upon community respect and confidence.
 Conduct that detracts from this respect and confidence is detrimental to the public interest and is prohibited.
 This Department will investigate circumstances suggesting an employee has engaged in unbecoming or prohibited conduct, and will take appropriate action.
 This policy applies to all officers and personnel of this department whether on duty or off, whether within or outside of the jurisdiction of this agency and it is readily available to all agency personnel (CALEA 26.1.1).